Psychodigital Research

 VIPrincipal Investigator

-PD Dr. Magdalena K. Wekenborg
+Dr. Magdalena K. Wekenborg

-PD Dr. rer. nat. habil.
+Dr. rer. nat. habil.
 Magdalena K. Wekenborg

 Research Group Leader, Psychodigital Research